Brand Registration Certificate, How to Find it Online?

 Then you can proceed to file an application electronically, which should be done via the various options available on the official website of your country’s IP office.

 - UK: Here, you have the option to check if your application meets the rules for registration before filing it through the “Right start service.”
 You will pay an upfront fee for using the service, and an additional fee if you go ahead with your application.
+If you’re looking to Trademark a Logo in the UK, utilizing the “Right start service” ensures that your application aligns with registration rules.

 When you are not able to “right start” the application, you can make do with a “standard application” alternative, which is cheaper.
 Both choices are accessible on IPO’s site.